Top 10 Succulent Plants for the Home

 Succulent plants are always in style.
 With juicy leaves, stems, or roots, succulents form a vast and diverse group of plants, offering easy-care choices for your home.
 Plus, they look stunning planted alone or as companions.

 The color variation of succulents seems almost endless: blue-green, chartreuse, pink, red, yellow, white, burgundy, almost black, variegated, and more.
 The leaves may be rounded, needlelike, berrylike, ruffled, or spiky.
 Many have an enticing "touch-me" quality -- even cacti.

 Succulent Test Garden Tip: All cacti are succulents, but not all succulents are cacti.

-While some succulents have somewhat exacting care requirements, most are easy to grow because they evolved with special water-storage tissues that allow them to survive in environments that are too dry for most other plants.
+While some types of succulents have somewhat exacting care requirements, most are easy to grow because they evolved with special water-storage tissues that allow them to survive in environments that are too dry for most other plants.

 Succulents like the dry humidity and warm conditions found in most homes, and while they like direct light, they can adapt to lower light.
 They all prefer a fast-draining potting medium that's not watered too often.
 Allow the soil to dry out between waterings.